Vietnam.vn - Nền tảng quảng bá Việt Nam

 Baby shark escapes plagiarism charge

-Johnny Only claimed that he had added separate musical elements to create a new copyrighted work, and accused Pinkfong of copying his song without permission when they released their version of Baby Shark in 2015.
+Johnny Only claimed that he added separate musical elements to create a new copyrighted product, and accused Pinkfong of copying his song without permission when they released the Baby shark version in 2015.

 However, the Supreme Court of Korea rejected all of the plaintiff's arguments and upheld the previous court's ruling.